 For the latest government guidance, please check below, depending on where you live.

 Frequently asked questions

-- British citizens overseas should refer to the FCO travel advice page for the country they are visiting and plan accordingly.
+Policyholders overseas should refer to the FCDO travel advice page for the country they are visiting and plan accordingly.

 Provided you did not travel to one of these areas after the FCO advice was issued, your Rias Travel policy insurance period will be automatically extended up to 30 days if you have to be held in quarantine.

-If you travel after the FCO advice was issued, you will not be covered by any part of your Rias Travel policy.
+If you travel after the FCDO advice was issued, you will not be covered by any part of your Rias Travel policy.

 You should contact your airline or tour operator to change your flights, obtain a refund or arrange an alternative holiday.

-As long as you have not travelled to a destination that the Foreign and Commonwealth Office (FCO) advise against all or all but essential travel to, or whilst the FCO advise against all but essential travel from the UK, then there will be cover under the medical expenses section (subject to the normal terms and conditions).
+As long as you have not travelled to a destination that the Foreign, Commonwealth and Development Office (FCDO) advise against all or all but essential travel to, or whilst the FCDO or UK Government advise against all but essential travel from the UK, then there will be cover under the medical expenses section (subject to the normal terms and conditions).

-We strongly recommend you visit the FCO website for up to date advice concerning your travel plans.
+We strongly recommend you visit the FCDO website for up to date advice concerning your travel plans.

 Your policy provides cover if you need to cancel your trip for reasons as outlined in your policy wording.
 If you have a trip booked for a future date then you should not cancel your policy as this will mean you will no longer have cancellation cover for that trip.